hangga/Colored-Circles/README.md

 # Colored Circles
 A Processing program.
-It draws a group of circles that changes color when you mouse over it.
+The code draws circles that change color when you mouse over them.